 Applying for Technical Assistance

-The application from our most recent national competition is available for reference here.
-For more information about our TA application process, please contact email@example.com.
+For more information about receiving technical assistance, please contact email@example.com.
 Cities interested in receiving GPL technical assistance with establishing Strategic Procurement Systems or Results-Driven Contracting through the What Works Cities Initiative should see the WWC site here for additional information on certification and technical assistance.
+The application from a previous GPL national competition is available for reference here.

 Read About Our Assistance Model